etd530/Hysplit_R_interface/README.md

 <a name="installation"/>

 ## Installation
-Although the program itself does not require installation *per se*, you will need to have a local installation of HYSPLIT (available [here](https://www.ready.noaa.gov/HYSPLIT.php)) in order to use it.
-In addition, it is recommended to use R 4.1.2. **Installation through Conda/Mamba is recommended**:
+First of all, you will need to **install HYSPLIT** (available [here](https://www.ready.noaa.gov/HYSPLIT.php)).
+Afterwards, the pipeline can be installed using Conda/Mamba as follows:

 ```
 # First navigate to the folder where you want to place the code